david-dick/firefox-marionette/README.md

 ## mouse\_move

 accepts a [element](https://metacpan.org/pod/Firefox::Marionette::Element) parameter, or a `( x => 0, y => 0 )` type hash manually describing exactly where to move the mouse to and returns an action for use in the [perform](https://metacpan.org/pod/Firefox::Marionette#perform) method that corresponding with such a mouse movement, either to the specified co-ordinates or to the middle of the supplied [element](https://metacpan.org/pod/Firefox::Marionette::Element) parameter.
+Other parameters that may be passed are listed below;

+- origin - the origin of the C(&lt;x => 0, y => 0)> co-ordinates.
+Should be either `viewport`, `pointer` or an [element](https://metacpan.org/pod/Firefox::Marionette::Element).
+- duration - Number of milliseconds over which to distribute the move.
+If not defined, the duration defaults to 0.

+This method returns [itself](https://metacpan.org/pod/Firefox::Marionette) to aid in chaining methods.

 ## mouse\_up